On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

 Similarly, the equation for the partial wave coefficients in the case of $N+1$ trajectories is given by

-It is important to note that despite of the fact that the partial wave coefficients should have poles at the values $\left.J=\alpha_i(s)\right|_{i=0,\dots,N}$ corresponding to the different trajectories, the expression given in eq.~(\ref{eq:FGformula-multipletraj}) only makes sense until we hit the first singularity in $J$, and therefore we can only use it to probe the leading Regge pole at $J=\alpha_0(s)$, where the series should diverge.
-Beyond this value of $J$ we are outside of the region of convergence of the series, and therefore we do not expect that the partial wave coefficients are correctly described by it.
+It is important to note that although the partial wave coefficients should have poles at the values $\left.J=\alpha_i(s)\right|_{i=0,\dots,N}$ corresponding to the different trajectories, the expression given in eq.~(\ref{eq:FGformula-multipletraj}) only makes sense until we hit the first singularity in $J$, and therefore we can only use it to probe the leading Regge pole at $J=\alpha_0(s)$, where the series is expected diverge.
+Beyond this value of $J$ we are outside of the region of convergence of the series, and therefore we should not expect that the partial wave coefficients are correctly described by it.

-The implications of channel duality are essentially similar to the previous case.
-The series should still convergent up to $t=m_{0,0}^2=:m_0^2$.
+The implications of channel duality are very similar to the previous, single trajectory case.
+The series should still converge up to $t=m_{0,0}^2=:m_0^2$.
 As before, we need to distinguish the cases $m_{n,n}^2 \geq n^2$ and $m_{n,n}^2 < n^2$ when $n \to \infty$.
 The generalization for many trajectories with spectra growing faster than quadratically is trivial, as they fail for the same reason as in the single trajectory and the argument does not require any modifications.

 For $m_n^2$ spectra growing slower than $n^2$, the argument generalizes easily.
-Along each trajectory, the coefficients must still decay so as to compensate the exponential growth of the Legendre polynomials and ensure that
+Along each trajectory, the coefficients must still decay to compensate for the exponential growth of the Legendre polynomials and ensure that

 so that we get